zsparal/api-documentation/source/connect/overview.rst

 Accessing your customer's Mollie account
 ----------------------------------------
 To access or manage the account of your customer, you need an OAuth app.
-Please follow the :doc:`Getting started guide </connect/getting-started>` for instructions.
+Follow the :doc:`Getting started guide </connect/getting-started>` for instructions.

 Once you have set up the app, you can access virtually any Mollie API endpoint with the OAuth access token, as long as your user gave permission for your app to access their data.
-Please refer to :doc:`/connect/permissions` for a full list of available permissions.
+Refer to :doc:`/connect/permissions` for a full list of available permissions.

 Charging fees on payments processed through your app
 ----------------------------------------------------